bgaldino/sm-quickstart/README.md

 **The code in this repository is provided on an as-is basis to help with development.
 The code, examples and processes provided and documented in this repository are not eligible for support directly from Salesforce.
 This script was developed for unix-based operating systems, such as Mac OS X and Linux, as it requires multiple command line utilities to perform its operations.
 It's been tested with bash and zsh.
 Many of the recent enhancements are to support various internal Salesforce deployment processes.**

-**The script was never intended to support the Windows operating system, but currently works in Windows with Windows Subsystem for Linux (WSL) v2.**
+**The script was never intended to support Windows operating systems via PowerShell, but has verified support for Windows with [Git-Bash](https://gitforwindows.org) and [Windows Subsystem for Linux (WSL) v2](https://learn.microsoft.com/en-us/windows/wsl/install).
+Windows users must install either Git-Bash or WSL2 to utilize these scripts.**
 ## **INTRODUCTION**

 This repository contains setup scripts, reference implementations and initial data to help quickly configure a fully functional, E2E Salesforce Subscription Management environment as part of the Subscription Management General Release.

 **This repository is in Salesforce DX Source Format**

-This repository is currently limited to **Salesforce Core Spring '23 (242) & Summer '23 (244)** environments.
-This repository will be updated for further releases, and branches exist for previous releases.
+This repository is currently limited to **Salesforce Core Spring '23 (242) & Summer '23 (244)** environments and will be continuously updated for future releases.
 Recent updates to this repository now include capabilities to determine the correct version of the target environment and will perform operations specific to the target environment version.
 At the current time, only B2B Commerce Lightning Aura templates are supported, with LWR support coming soon.
 LWR is the only available B2B Commerce template version as of 242 by default, but it is possible to enable the Aura template via a scratch org definition file, which is the approach utilized by the quickstart process.
 If your target environment already has the B2B Commerce Aura template enabled from a previous release, you can safely proceed when prompted to create and include the example B2B Commerce storefront.

 Documentation for Subscription Management is available [here](https://developer.salesforce.com/docs/revenue/subscription-management/overview).